-Central Dogma in prokaryotic vs eukaryotic cells
+Central Dogma in prokaryotic versus eukaryotic

-prokaryotes (organisms without a nuclear membrane), DNA undergoes replication and transcription
+prokaryotes (organisms without a nuclear membrane), DNA undergoes replication and

 and RNA undergoes translation